muthusalami/Archive-It-Leak-Debugger-Inspector/README.md

 **set up**

-1. download or clone repo to local machine.
+1. download or clone repo to local machine
 2. import the extension to Google Chrome
    - navigate to 'extensions' and then to 'manage extensions'
    - toggle 'developer mode' on at the top right corner